Dimethyl tetrachloroterephthalate

 Dimethyl tetrachloroterephthalate (DCPA, with the main trade name Dacthal) is an organic compound with the formula C6Cl4(CO2CH3)2.
 It is the dimethyl ester of tetrachloroterephthalic acid, used as a preemergent herbicide with the ISO common name chlorthal-dimethyl.
 It kills annual grasses and many common weeds without killing sensitive plants such as turf grasses, flowers, fruits, vegetables, and cotton.

 DCPA was first registered for use in the United States in 1958, for use on turf grasses, for the control of annual grasses such as crabgrass, and certain annual broad-leaved weeds.
 Production of DCPA was eventually discontinued by ISK Biosciences in 1998, but the large manufacturing company AMVAC (American Vanguard Corporation) began producing the product in 2001 for use in America.
-EPA registration for some uses, including on vegetable crops, was voluntarily terminated by the manufacturer in 2005 in response to EPA concerns regarding the contamination of groundwater.

 In Australia, DCPA is the active ingredient in agchem company Farmalinx's herbicide called Dynamo 750.

+EPA registration for use on vegetable crops was voluntarily terminated by the manufacturer in 2005 in response to EPA concerns regarding the contamination of groundwater.
+In 2009, DCPA was banned for use on crops in the European Union.
+On August 6, 2024 the United States Environmental Protection Agency announced the emergency suspension of all registrations of the pesticide in the United States due to concerns regarding embryo-fetal toxicity According to the EPA, when pregnant mothers are exposed to DCPA their babies could experience changes to hormone levels, and these changes are generally linked to symptoms such as low birth weight, impaired brain development, decreased IQ, and impaired motor skills later in life, some of which may be irreversible.

 Synthesis

 The use of DCPA as a herbicide was first described in a patent filed in 1958.
-The material was prepared as had been described in 1948 by treating terephthaloyl chloride with chlorine to give 2,3,5,6-tetrachloroterephthaloyl chloride, followed by ester formation with methanol.
+The material was prepared as had been described in a 1948 research paper by treating terephthaloyl chloride with chlorine to give tetrachloroterephthaloyl chloride which was then esterified with methanol.